mokshjain6174/auto-director/README.md

 The frontend is a Next.js app in [`/frontend`](/E:/auto-director/frontend) that uses Gemini for storyboard generation and Unsplash for visual references by default.

+## Why This Project Feels Different

+The Auto-Director is not just a text generator.

+It is unique because it takes one small idea and turns it into something that already feels like a film planning board:

+- it breaks the story into acts, scenes, and shots automatically
+- it gives each shot a camera-style framing
+- it pairs each shot with a visual reference
+- it shows the result in a storyboard-style layout instead of a plain text response

+In easy language: you type one idea, and the app helps you see the movie in your head faster.

+This makes it useful for:

+- filmmakers planning scenes
+- creators exploring story ideas
+- students learning visual storytelling
+- anyone who wants inspiration without starting from a blank page

 ## What It Does

 You enter a prompt like: